 The application process requires you to complete the online application form and upload supporting documents.
 (If you are unable to use the on-line form, please contact the Graduate School for advice.)
 We do recommend that you contact the History Department if you are applying for a research degree before making your application, so that you can discuss your proposed project with a potential supervisor.

-Please complete the standard University online application form and upload all supporting documentation, with the exception of the references, requested in the bullet points below.
+For PGR programmes, please complete the standard University online application form and upload all supporting documentation, with the exception of the references, requested in the bullet points below:

 Two academic references - please ask your referees to upload their references directly to the portal.
-If you are applying for a research degree programme and experience any problems with this, references can also be emailed directly to email@example.com.
-If you are applying for a taught degree programme, the academic references and proposal should be uploaded via the PG Portal using the link that is sent to referees after they are nominated by the applicant.
+If you experience any problems with this, references can also be emailed directly to email@example.com.

 An academic CV - this should be no longer than 2 A4 pages and should contain information about your academic achievements to date and any related work experience you have